 During this period, the moon reaches its full phase on Thursday December 8th.
 At that time the moon will lie opposite the sun and will lie above the horizon all night long This weekend the waxing gibbous moon will set during the early morning hours and will provide a short window of opportunity to view under dark sky conditions between moonset and dawn.

-During this period the moon reaches its first quarter phase on Monday January 26th.
-At this time the moon is located 90 degrees east of the sun and will set near midnight local standard time (LST) on November 29th.
+During this period, the moon reaches its first quarter phase on Thursday November 30th.
+At that time the moon will lie 90 degrees east of the sun and will set near 2300 local standard time (LST) on November 29th.
 This weekend the waxing crescent moon will set during the early evening hours and will not interfere with meteor observing during the more active morning hours.

 During this period, the moon reaches its new phase on Wednesday November 23rd.
 At that time the moon will lie near the sun and will be invisible at night.
 This weekend the waning crescent moon will rise during the late morning hours and can be easily avoided by keeping it out of your field of view.

 The Leonids are remnants of comet 55P Tempel-Tuttle, which last passed through the inner solar system in 1998.
 The comet has just passed its farthest point from the sun and is now on its inbound leg of its journey around the sun.
 It is expected to be closest to the sun again in 2031.

 During this period, the moon reaches its last quarter phase on Wednesday November 16th.
 At that time the moon will lie 90 degrees west of the sun and will rise near 2300 local standard time (LST) on the 15th.
 This weekend the waning gibbous moon will rise during the mid-evening hours, allowing a window of opportunity to view under dark conditions between the end of dusk and moon rise.